 Alice Charlotte von Rothschild (1847-1922)

 In 1898, Alice inherited Waddesdon Manor, the grand French style country house built in Buckinghamshire built by her widowed brother Ferdinand whose constant companion she became after the tragic death in childbirth of his wife Evelina (née de Rothschild) (1839-1866).
 She also had her own adjoining estate at Eythrope.
-She further added to his collections, contributing her own collection of arms and armour.
+She further added to Ferdinand's impressive collections, contributing her own collection of arms and armour.
 That the collections and the house remained in such good order was largely due to her rigorous application of house rules.
 On the estate she was remembered for her concern for her employees and tenants, all of whom enjoyed the best conditions and care.
 Alice was precise, punctual and memorably, the 'all-powerful', a name she earned after ordering one visitor to Grasse, Queen Victoria, off her flower beds.